Africa Speaks!

 Africa Speaks! is a 1930 American documentary film directed by Walter Futter and narrated by Lowell Thomas.
 It is an exploitation film.

 Premise

 Paul L. Hoefler heads a 1928 expedition to Africa capturing wildlife and tribes on film.

 Production

 Although the film was shot over the fourteen months of the expedition in the Serengeti and in Uganda, a scene involving an attack by a lion on a native was apparently staged at the Selig Zoo in Los Angeles and involved a toothless lion.

 Hoefler wrote a book entitled Africa Speaks about the expedition that was published in 1931.

 References in popular culture

 The title of the film was parodied in the 1940 cartoon Africa Squeaks and the 1949 Abbott and Costello film Africa Screams.

-DVD release
+Home media

 Africa Speaks was released on Region 0 DVD-R by Alpha Video on July 7, 2015.